 We realized that can be tedious!

 This is why we built these recommendations directly into your Buffer Analyze account.
 By studying your past posts, Buffer Analyze tells you the day, the type of post, and the frequency that got you the highest engagement rate.
+For Instagram, Buffer Analyze also tells you the best time to post for the highest reach.
 No more manual calculations!

 To make things even easier for you, Buffer Analyze gives you the recommendations directly.
 You do not even have to study the charts yourself.